tedneward/Azgaarnoth/Creatures/Extraplanar/Genies.md

 >***Fist.*** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
 Hit: 15 (2d8 + 6) bludgeoning damage.
 >
 >***Maul.*** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
 Hit: 20 (4d6 + 6) bludgeoning damage.
 If the target is a Huge or smaller creature, it must succeed on a DC 18 Strength check or be knocked prone.
 >
+>***Innate Spellcasting.*** The dao's innate spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
+It can innately cast the following spells, requiring no material components:
+>* At will: detect evil and good, detect magic, stone shape
+>* 3/day each: passwall, move earth, tongues
+>* 1/day each: conjure elemental (earth elemental only), gaseous form, invisibility, phantasmal killer, plane shift, wall of stone
+>

 ---